zcqsntr/pixel_paint/README.md

 ## Installation instructions

-Run these commands in terminal
+Run these commands in terminal, git clone in the directory you want to install in

 ```console
 sudo apt-get update